open-tale/open-tale.github.io/_docs/04-challenges.md

 | Challenge | Roll for
 |:-:|:-:
 | Pick a lock | Dexterity
+| Sneak and listen to a dialogue | Dexterity
 | Break a door | Strength
 | Move a rigid lever | Strength
 | Slide below a closing gate | Motion